Ericsson/ecchronos/README.md

 ## Getting started

-See the [STRUCTURE.md](docs/STRUCTURE.md) and [ARCHITECTURE.md](docs/ARCHITECTURE.md) for details on ecChronos project structure and architecture.
+See the [ARCHITECTURE.md](docs/ARCHITECTURE.md) for details on ecChronos architecture.

 ### Prerequisites

+* Maven
 * JDK8
 * Docker (for test setup)
+* Python

 ### Installing